M-Prime/M_Prime_One/README.md

 * Integrated electronics holder (compatible with RAMPS, can be adapted to any other board)
 * Optional LCD holder (compatible with Smart Controller)

+## How to start building an M Prime One

+You can get the files and start sourcing the parts with the content that is already in this repository:

+* The frame `.dxf` files for cutting the frame are in the [frame](https://github.com/diegotrap/M_Prime_One/tree/master/3D_model/frame) directory.
+Read the README to choose one of the frame versions.
+* The printed parts files for printing are in the [printed_parts](https://github.com/diegotrap/M_Prime_One/tree/master/3D_model/printed_parts) directory.
+Also, read the README files that will guide you through the process of choosing the parts to print.
+* The complete part list is the Bill Of Materials, or [BOM](https://github.com/diegotrap/M_Prime_One/blob/master/documentation/BOM.md).
+* Finally, until a proper assembly guide is published, you can use the [assembled FreeCAD model](https://github.com/diegotrap/M_Prime_One/blob/master/3D_model/M_Prime_One.fcstd) to help you build the machine.

 ## License

 The files of this 3D printer project have been released under the Creative Commons Attribution 4.0 license.
 This license lets you modify and share the sources for any purpose, even commercial, with the only requeriment of giving credit to the author.